-Ms. Sahi holds a variety of roles and responsibilities at Morguard, including board member of Morguard Corporation and TWC Enterprises Limited.
-Ms. Sahi has oversight of the management and operation of Morguard's Canadian multisuite residential portfolio as well as the office and industrial portfolios.
-She also manages the research, valuations, and marketing groups.
+Ms. Sahi is President and Chief Operating Officer at Morguard.
+Ms. Sahi holds a variety of roles and responsibilities at Morguard, including board member of Morguard Corporation, Morguard Real Estate Investment Trust and Morguard North American REIT.
+Ms. Sahi has oversight of the management and operation of Morguard's Canadian multi-suite residential portfolio as well as the office and industrial portfolios.
+She also manages the research, valuations and marketing groups.